Guatemala: Come to the lush land of diversity is written by Joan Juanita Andersen

-The Mayans still come and sacrifice in the caves as they believe it is an entrance to the underworld.
-No one has yet found the end of the cave, which branches deeper the deeper you get.
-It is thought to be possibly part of a larger system of underground caves that stretch across most of Guatemala.
+The Mayans still come and make sacrifices in the caves as they believe it is an entrance to the underworld.
+No one has yet found the end of the cave, which branches out the deeper you go.
+It is believed to be part of a larger system of underground caves that you must experience when traveling to Guatemala.

 There is always something to do in Guatemala

-No matter how long you plan to be in Guatemala and how much money you have available, there is always something to experience.
-It's important not to be too busy, because small worlds can open up and new friendships can emerge if you stay somewhere a little longer than planned.
+No matter how long you plan to be in Guatemala and how much money you have available, there is always something to do experience in the country.
+It is important not to be too busy, because small worlds can open up and new friendships can arise if you stay somewhere a little longer than planned.

-I myself should have been in Guatemala for a month but ended up staying there for 4 years.
-And there are still parts of the country that I need to visit.
+I myself should have been in Guatemala for a month, but ended up staying there for 4 years.
+And there are still parts of the country that I have yet to visit.

-Guatemala's reputation may well take the breath away from anyone.
-But if you listen to your common sense, stay away from Guatemala City at night, ask the locals for advice, and if you respect the privacy of the locals, you have the chance to have a journey of a lifetime.
-Then go to Guatemala - Eternal spring awaits!
+Guatemala's reputation can take anyone's breath away.
+But if you listen to your common sense, stay away from Guatemala City at night, ask the locals for advice, and respect the privacy of the local people, you have the chance to have a trip of a lifetime.